 Asif 🥋 will share his story of survival and resilience to empower and inspire you to become the best version of yourself, guiding you through a meditative training session that has helped him perform both physically and mentally #AirbnbExperiences https://t.co/3EMAZ4IoEz pic.twitter.com/LZ7gBShMu7— Refugee Olympic Team (@RefugeesOlympic) July 24, 2020

 With his online audience already captivated, Sultani shares the most traumatic events of his life.
-First, he and his family were forced to return to Afghanistan.
+First, he was forced to return to Afghanistan.
 Terrified by the sight of people on the streets carrying guns, the 16-year-old accepted the alluring but dangerous opportunity to join 100-plus of his compatriots on a small, cramped boat headed for Australia via Indonesia.

 “There was a big chance of drowning,” he said simply.
 “The engine stopped working in the middle of the ocean.
 That was one of the most horrifying times of my life.
 People were getting ready, putting their life jackets on to jump in the water.
 Some people were crying.
 I told myself this might be it, the end of the journey.”